 4) Sarah Lawrence, New York

 For those who love writing, Sarah Lawrence is the place to be.
 You’ll get a ‘don’, a professor specifically assigned to mentor you through your college years.
 Academics are mostly independently procured, so you’ll need to be self-driven and independent.
-Writing, Literature, Visual Arts, Filmmaking, Psychology are popular majors.
+Writing, Literature, Visual Arts, Filmmaking, and Psychology are popular majors.
 They have a great premed program along with strengths in the CS department.
 Professors meet their designated students weekly or biweekly following Oxford University’s tutorial system, ensuring students don’t fall behind.
 ‘Conference Work’, or research is nearly done by all students under the supervision of their ‘don’.
-Obviously, SL is high on student activism and you’d rarely ever meet a conservative on campus.
+SL is high on student activism and you’d rarely ever meet a conservative on campus.
+Welcome to Sarah Lawrence College

 5) Reed College, Oregon

 Quirky intellectualism – two words that describe Reed students.
-Steve Jobs attended a semester here before dropping out, going ahead to found Apple.
+Steve Jobs attended a semester here before dropping out and going ahead to found Apple.

 6) Bard College, New York

 Known for its non-conformism, freshmen arrive three weeks before classes start for a ‘Workshop in Language and Thinking’.
 ‘Citizen Science’ is a unique 3-week workshop where students learn about topics like infectious diseases and teach these to the students in local schools.
-Bard conducts ‘Moderation’, a performance review in the middle of the year, where a panel of professors assess and provide feedback.
-Photography is the toughest major to get into, but is also known for programs like Languages and Literatures, Visual and Performing Arts, Human Rights, CS, Biology (similar to Sarah Lawrence).
+Bard conducts ‘Moderation’, a performance review in the middle of the year, where a panel of professors assesses and provides feedback.
+Photography is the toughest major to get into but is also known for programs like Languages and Literature, Visual and Performing Arts, Human Rights, CS, Biology (similar to Sarah Lawrence).

 Apart from these, other alternative colleges are Hamilton College, Occidental College, and Prescott College.